Unirep/Unirep/packages/docs/docs/protocol/trees.md

 ## **State tree**

 * A state tree stores the updated user state after a user signs up and after a [user state transition](user-state-transition.md) is performed.
-* This is an **incremental merkle tree**, with it's leaves storing users' `identityNullifier`s and starting reputation, e.g.
+* This is an **incremental merkle tree**, with its leaves storing users' `identityNullifier`s and starting reputation, e.g.
   * a state tree leaf: `hash(identityNullifier, attesterId, epoch, posRep, negRep, graffiti, timestamp)`
   * The default leaf is `0`